alaingiorgetti/enum/cACSL/README.md

 How to use this code?
 =====================

-See the file Makefile for the different possible actions (compilation, proof, etc).
-See also the file Makefile in each subfolder.
+See the files Makefile in the folders 'fxtbook' and 'generation' for the different possible actions (compilation, test, etc).
+The 'wp' command allows you to replay the proofs with the WP plugin.
+Note that this command only works in a specific Docker container with Frama-C and the supported Why3 version.
+See the Makefile to build this container.